aeddeb/Detecting-Fake-Reviews-using-Unsupervised-Learning/README.md

 I included the 2 models from my project which are saved as pkl files within the folder 'Models'.
 The KMeans model is named 'kmeans_model25.pkl'.
 The LDA model is named 'lda_25.pkl'.

 ### LDA Visualization
 I also included a visualization based on the LDA model.
 It can be viewed by accessing the 'ldavis_prepared_25.html' file.
+I recommend using https://htmlpreview.github.io/ to view the file.

 ### References